Deep Operator Learning for High-Fidelity Fluid Flow Field Reconstruction from Sparse Sensor Measurements: Results and discussion

-In addition to the Voronoi embedding's advantage, Fourier-based methods like FNO-3D and FLRONet-FNO tend to exhibit slower accuracy degradation, making them more resilient to sensor loss.
-This resilience stems from the fundamental property of Fourier-based approaches, which aim to learn an operator mapping between two functional spaces.
-These methods treat input data as a continuous function, enabling missing values to be interpolated naturally through the function's continuity before being fed to the operator.
-As a result, the distance between the complete sensor input function \(\mathbf{y}(t)\) and the incomplete sensor input function \(\mathbf{y'}(t)\) remains small.
+Moreover, FNO-3D and FLRONet appear to exhibit slower accuracy degradation.
+This resilience stems from the fundamental paradigm of Fourier-based approaches, which treats input data as a \textit{continuous} function.
+Consequently, missing values are interpolated naturally through the function's continuity before being fed to the operator.
+In function space, the distance between the complete sensor input function \(\mathbf{y}(t)\) and the incomplete sensor input function \(\mathbf{y'}(t)\) remains small.
+A more detail quantitative report can be found in Tab. \ref{tab:model_comparison_mae}.

-Next, we qualitatively evaluate the performance of FLRONet-FNO under sensor loss by performing inference at $t = 0.18$s for the case of \(v_0 = 3.5\) m/s.
-The results presented in Fig. \ref{fig:e4b} suggest that the reconstructed flow field remains sufficiently accurate as long as the number of missing sensors $d$ is less than $12$.
-Within this range, FLRONet-FNO effectively preserves the physical structure of the field.
-When $d > 12$, noticeable distortions in the overall structure begin to appear.
-This experiment suggests that FLRONet-FNO can tolerate up to \(12 / 32 = 37.5\%\) sensor loss while maintaining structural accuracy.

-In this section, we demonstrated that FLRONet-FNO is the most robust and reliable architecture among the evaluated architectures.
-The main reason for its superior resilience is its ability to treat the input grids as a continuous function, which enables a natural interpolation of missing values.
-This is further enhanced by its Voronoi embedding layer, which leverages the spatial proximity among the sensors.
-As quantitatively and qualitatively demonstrated above, FLRONet-FNO is able to tolerate a significant degree of sensor loss, making it an excellent architecture in practical scenarios that require resilience to incomplete sensory data.